ArturGoldman/NV/README.md

 Model works great!

-Details of training can be found here: https://wandb.ai/artgoldman/NV-HSE-DLA
+Details of training can be found here: https://wandb.ai/artgoldman/NV-HSE-DLA It can be seen, that model reaches plato and stays there for a long time.
+Thus, number of training epochs can be reduced.

 Audios sound just as in ground truth.

 ## Credits
 Structure of this repository is based on [template repository of first ASR homework](https://github.com/WrathOfGrapes/asr_project_template),